 - Definition: The number of disciplinary actions taken by TBAE broken down by sanction type. - Purpose/Importance: The measure helps to track the results of the agency's enforcement activities. - Source and Collection of Data: TBAE internal database, TBAsE. - Method of Calculation: From TBAsE, the universe will consist of all enforcement matters with an entry in the Case Type field of "Case" and "Complaint" and having a Final Disposition of "Agreed Order," "Cease and Desist," "Consent Order," "Notice of Violation," "Order of the Board," "Penalty Notice," "Revocation," "Suspension/Probation," or "Dismissed (C.O.)."
+Of the universe, those items with a Final Disposition of "Agreed Order," "Cease and Desist," "Consent Order," "Notice of Violation," "Order of Violation," "Order of the Board," "Penalty Notice," "Revocation," "Suspension/Probation," or "Dismissed (C.O.)."
 Of the universe, those items with a Final Disposition of "Agreed Order," "Cease and Desist," "Consent Order," "Notice of Violation," "Order of the Board," "Penalty Notice," or "Dismissed (C.O.)" and having a penalty assigned will be counted as "Admin Penalty."
 Those of this same list without having a penalty to pay will be counted as "Cease & Desist."
 Those having a Final Disposition of "Revocation." and "Suspension/Probation" will be counted under their corresponding Sanction Type.
 Cases will be counted in the appropriate fiscal year based on "Board Approved Date."
 If no "Board Approved Date" is available, then "Case Closed Date" will determine the fiscal year.
 Roster data are saved for future review.

-Data Limitations: None.
+- Data Limitations: None.

-• Calculation Type: Non-cumulative
+- Calculation Type: Non-cumulative

-New Measure: No.
+- New Measure: No.